dcaiafa/lox/docs/parser_reference.md

 # Parser Reference

-A parser's purpose is to analyze a string of tokens conforming to a grammar, and to optionally transform it into something else.
+A parser's purpose is to recognize a string of tokens conforming to a grammar, and to optionally transform it into something else.

 ## Parser Section